leeprovoost/hello-go/README.md

 # hello-go

-Code snippets used during learning and testing
+Code snippets used during learning and testing, following the "A Tour of Go tutorial".